dantheman39/otel-pubsub-debugging/README.md

 `Everything is ready.
 Begin running and processing data.`

-Lastly, after you run `docker compose run --rm client publish`, you should two big JSON logs printed to the `otel` logs (but I wish it were one big message).
+Lastly, after you run `docker compose run --rm client publish`, you should see two big JSON logs printed to the `otel` logs (but I wish it were one big message).

 The problem is that this is one single large JSON log, but it's apparently being split into multiple messages when it gets over 4MB.
 This behavior wasn't happening with